maurerax/HTS-Processing-PhyloGenPipeline/README.md

 Tools to Process HTS data in conjunction with the KatzLab Phylogenomic Pipeline

+### For germline-soma distinctions in ciliates

+These scripts, for transcriptome processing, have been used in conjuction with bioinformatic steps dedicated to describing germline-soma genome architectures in ciliates [Germ-Soma Scripts - GitHub](https://github.com/maurerax/KatzLab/tree/SingleCellGermSoma)

+Use the above link to learn more about the intent (and limitations) behind those steps.

 ### For more information:
 Request viewing access to [Katz-Lab SciWiki](https://sciwiki.smith.edu/katzlab_phylo/index.php/Main_Page) from current members of the Katz Lab at Smith College.